-Walk2Connect is now a worker-owned cooperative (co-op)!
+Did you know that Walk2Connect is a worker-owned cooperative (co-op)?

-As we build out systems to best shape our new cooperative structure, we want to make sure we’re inviting our community and the public to engage with us in the process.
 Take a few minutes to look over the poster image and content we’ve provided below.
 While there is much more to share, this will at least invite you into the why, the how, and some of the what to help you better understand where we’ve come from and where we hope to go.

 Light Organizational History: